Get Ready to File Your Income Tax Return

 An uncommuted pension refers to a pension plan or benefit that has not been converted into a lump sum or regular payments.
 This means you can receive the pension as periodic payments, usually monthly.
 Uncommuted pension or any periodical payment of pension is fully taxable as salary.

 When a pension is "commuted," the pension amount is converted into a different form, typically a lump sum or a series of regular payments.
 A commuted pension means you can receive a certain percentage in advance, and the remaining amount is then paid as reduced regular payments.
-Commuted or lump sum pension received by a government employee is tax exempted.
+Commuted or lump sum pension received by a government employee is exempted from tax.

 Here's a table summarizing the key differences between Uncommuted and Commuted Pensions: